sir-eris/Clix/README.md

 # Clix is a complex software with multiple applications.
-Its web application uses ReactFlow and hyper-resposive UI UX to store basic non-technical inputs visually; then Clix's CLI will be used to tranlate what was stored into ready-to-deploy code.
+Its web application uses ReactFlow and hyper-resposive UI UX to store basic non-technical inputs visually; then Clix's CLI will be used to translate what was stored into ready-to-deploy code.

 Explore Various aspects of the project.
 Clone and run each section or all together.